MarcelineVQ/TankPlates/readme.md

 ## Bugs / Missing Features

-* Does not yet account for a mob not targeting you while casting on someone else
 * Not fully compatable with ShaguTweaks nameplates, but compatable with pfUI and ShaguPlates.
 Turn off ShaguTweaks nameplate options to use TankPlates.

 ___